$J$-invariant of linear algebraic groups of outer type: -invariant for groups of outer type

-where $a_i \geq 0$ is the number of the summands $U(i)$ in the above decomposition (see Remark~\ref{rem75}).
-Taking the Poincar\'e polynomials of both sides of the above motivic decomposition we obtain the required polynomial identity. \end{proof}

-\begin{prop} The (normed) $J$-invariant of $(B,\tau)$ with $\deg B$ even is the concatenation of the $J$-invariant of the Hermitian form associated with $\tau_{F(R_{K/F}(\SB(B)))}$ (computed by Fino) and For respective parameters $d_1$ and $k_1$ we have $d_1=2$ and $2^{k_1}\parallel \frac{\deg B}{2}$. \end{prop} \begin{proof} Without loss of generality we can pass to an odd degree field extension and assume that the index of $B$ is a power of $2$.
+\begin{prop} The (normed) $J$-invariant of a central simple algebra $(B,\tau)$ with a unitary involution and such that $\deg B$ is even, is the concatenation of the $J$-invariant of the Hermitian form associated with $\tau_{F(R_{K/F}(\SB(B)))}$ (computed by Fino) and For respective parameters $d_1$ and $k_1$ we have $d_1=2$ and $2^{k_1}\parallel \frac{\deg B}{2}$. \end{prop} \begin{proof} Without loss of generality we can pass to an odd degree field extension and assume that the index of $B$ is a power of $2$.
 We denote by $A$ the underlying division algebra.

 Let $\mathfrak{X}$ be a generically quasi-split variety under the action of the group $\Aut_K(B,\tau)$.
 Let $U$ be the normed upper motive of $\mathfrak{X}$.
 Consider the variety ${\mathcal{Y}:=\mathfrak{X} \times R_{K/F}(\SB(A))}$.
-The variety $\mathcal{Y}$ is generically quasi-split under the action of the group ${\Aut_K(B,\tau)\times R_{K/F}(\PGL_1(A))}$.
-Since both varieties $\mathfrak{X}_{F(\mathcal{Y})}$ and $\mathcal{Y}_{F(\mathfrak{X})}$ have rational points, the normed upper motives of $\mathfrak{X}$ and $\mathcal{Y}$ are isomorphic: $\U_K(\mathcal{Y}) \simeq \U_K(\mathfrak{X})=:U$.
+The variety $\mathcal{Y}$ is generically quasi-split under the action of the group Since both varieties $\mathfrak{X}_{F(\mathcal{Y})}$ and $\mathcal{Y}_{F(\mathfrak{X})}$ have rational points, the normed upper motives of $\mathfrak{X}$ and $\mathcal{Y}$ are isomorphic: $\U_K(\mathcal{Y}) \simeq \U_K(\mathfrak{X})=:U$.
 Denote by $m$ and $F_A$ respectively the degree of $A$ and the function field of the variety $R_{K/F}(\SB(A))$.

 Applying Proposition \ref{polynom} to the generically quasi-split varieties $\mathcal{Y}$ and $\mathfrak{X}_{F_A}$ we obtain

 and

 where $U^{F_A}$ denotes the normed upper motive of $\mathfrak{X}_{F_A}$.